aboutjax/goneriding/src/rides/18-amsterdam-to-paris-day-3/18-amsterdam-to-paris-day-3.md

 </div>
 </div>

 After coffee & bagels, we set off for our final destination — Paris.
-Ian's legs felt good that day, mind didn't.
+Ian's legs felt good that day, mine didn't.
 But I was looking forward to a celebratory beer in Paris, so that kept me going.

 <div class='c-photo-cluster'>
 <div class='flex'>